acorbe/autogpy/README.md

 + jupyter notebook gnuplot script inspection
 + gnuplot terminals epslatex, tikz/pgfplot and jpg
 + output figures are shipped in a folder that includes scripts, data and makefile
-+ easy scp-based synchronization between a machine in which the figures are generated (e.g. from even larger datasets) and the paper writing machine.
++ easy scp-based synchronization between a machine in which the figures are generated (e.g. from even larger datasets) and the "paper writing" machine.

 **Works on**
 + Linux/MacOs